wzhai-hub/Tony/content/authors/admin/_index.md

 ---

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
-I have over a decade of development experience and possess a strong curiosity and enthusiasm for acquiring new knowledge.
+Tony zhai have over a decade of development experience and possess a strong curiosity and enthusiasm for acquiring new knowledge.
 I am dedicated to continuous learning.
 {style="text-align: justify;"}